-Total assets were \$3.0 billion as of December 31, 2018 and \$1.7 billion as of December 31, 2017.
-We increased our loans held for investment by \$892.9 million, primarily due to the FAIC acquisition, which added \$715.6 million in loans.
-Organic loan growth increased \$184.7 mainly in C&I loans, SFR mortgages, and construction and C&D loans, partially offset by decreases in SBA and CRE loans.
+Total assets were \$2.8 billion as of December 31, 2019 and \$3.0 billion as of December 31, 2018.
+We increased our loans held for investment by \$54.9 million, primarily due to normal loan growth.
+Organic loan growth increased mainly in CRE loans and SFR mortgages, partially offset by decreases in C&I, SBA and CRE loans.
 The decrease in SBA loans is primarily due to the Company selling more SBA loans than it was originating.
-Our mortgage loans held for sale increased by \$308.7 million in 2018.
-The increase in assets was funded by an increase in deposits of \$806.8 million, of which \$629.7 million is due to the FAIC acquisition, FHLB advances of \$294.5 million, \$55.0 million in subordinated debt that was issued during the year, and an \$110.4 million increase in equity (primarily \$69.6 million resulting from the Company's issuance of common stock for the FAIC acquisition).
+Our mortgage loans held for sale decreased by \$326.3 million in 2019.
+The increase in assets was funded by an increase in deposits of \$105.0 million, and a \$32.9 million increase in equity (primarily resulting from \$39.2 million in net income, and \$2.8 million in stock options exercised, less \$3.2 million in repurchase of common stock and \$3.2 million in dividends paid).